notpeter/AxiDraw_API/README.txt

 The AxiDraw CLI and top level example scripts are licensed under the MIT license.
-Some of the underlying libraries that are included with this distribution (including those forked from the Inkscape project) are licensed as GPL, and pyserial is under a BSD license.
+Some of the underlying libraries that are included with this distribution are licensed as GPL.
 Please see the individual files and directories included with this distribution for additional license information.

-API Documentation: Copyright 2018, Windell H. Oskay, Evil Mad Scientist Laboratories.
+API Documentation: Copyright 2019, Windell H. Oskay, Evil Mad Scientist Laboratories.